Kuree/kratos/docs/advanced/passes.rst

 - ``change_port_bundle_struct``: automatically change the port bundle into packed struct whenever possible
 - ``realize_fsm``: realize finite state machine into more basic primitives.
+- ``check_function_return``: check return statement related bugs, such as missing return in some code blocks or unreachable code due to early return.

 Write your own Pass
 ===================